Top 10 FAQs

 (2) Meet the income requirements based on your household size (Check the Quick Cost & Plan Finder to see if you qualify).

-Whether or not you qualify for, or are enrolled in, other coverage may also affect your eligibility for financial help through Connect for Health Colorado.
 You can determine which financial help programs you and your family qualify for by completing an application.

 A Premium Tax Credit is a financial help program designed to lower the monthly cost of health insurance for individuals and families.
 To be eligible for a Premium Tax Credit, you must buy your health insurance plan through Connect for Health Colorado and meet the income requirements.
 You can take the Premium Tax Credit in advance and apply it to the monthly premium, or you can wait and take it when you file your federal income taxes.